lunarc/lunarc_docs/docs/batch_system.md

 earlier Lunarc systems and a [separate guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/) is available.
 When compiling code using a [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) module is recommended.

-On Erik we automatically load a modern version of the GCC compiler, which supports the deployed AMD Opteron processors.
-If you prefer using a different compiler, you can add the desired module, e.g., version 12.1 of the Intel compiler

-    module add intel/12.1

-If different modules have files with the same names in the search path, those of the module added last will be picked.
-Generally this is not a problem, but the compiler wrappers in the openmpi modules have the same names and it safest to only have one loaded at a time.

 ### SLURM variables